ClinyQAi/open-nursing-core-ig/README.md

 The **Open Nursing Core (ONC)** is a nurse-led, open-source initiative to codify the nursing process (**ADPIE** - Assessment, Diagnosis, Planning, Implementation, Evaluation) into rigorous digital standards using HL7 FHIR.

-**This IG is the technical implementation of [NHS England's Unified Vision of Nursing Documentation](https://www.england.nhs.uk/long-read/towards-a-unified-vision-of-nursing-and-midwifery-documentation/).**
+**This independent project aligns with [NHS England's Unified Vision of Nursing Documentation](https://www.england.nhs.uk/long-read/towards-a-unified-vision-of-nursing-and-midwifery-documentation/), providing a practical FHIR-based implementation of their strategic goals.**

+> **Note**: This is an independent open-source project and is not officially endorsed by or affiliated with NHS England.
+It is developed by the nursing informatics community to support the vision outlined in NHS England's guidance.

-### 🏥 NHS England Alignment
+### 🏥 Alignment with NHS England Vision

-This Implementation Guide directly supports NHS England's strategic vision by:
+This Implementation Guide supports the goals outlined in NHS England's unified vision by:

 - ✅ **Standardising nursing documentation** across health and social care
 - ✅ **Reducing unwarranted variation** through validated FHIR profiles